rmera1026/Partial-Differentiation-Matlab-Code/README.md

 # Partial-Differentiation-Matlab-Code
-The main code is PDE.m
+The main code is PDEs.m